-ESL 134 BRIDGE TO ACADEMIC WRITING 3 Units Lecture 3 hours Lab 1 hour Prerequisite: ESL 124 with a "P" grade or assessment recommendation for ESL 134
+ESL 134 BRIDGE TO ACADEMIC WRITING

+Prerequisite: ESL 124 with a "P" grade or assessment recommendation for ESL 134

 This high-advanced ESL course focuses on essay structure and development.
 Course emphasis is on developing thesis statements, building paragraphs into essays, refining approach to the writing process, purpose, audience, and advanced sentence production.
 Students will respond to social, professional, literary, and academic texts as they assert and connect their ideas.
 Prepares the student for college-level coursework.
 Grades: P/NP.
 Non Degree Applicable.